 Progress was slow.
 When I decided to finally turn back I discovered something slightly disconcerting.
 It turned out that the only reason I had made any progress at all was because I had been spreading my weight out and effectively swimming through the powder on hands and knees.
 When I tried to retrace my steps via the trench that had formed behind me I just sank even deeper.

 That realisation was closely followed by the thought that I hadn’t told anyone where I was going or when to expect me back.
 I stood chest deep in the snow for a little while- considering my options.
-The pine forests had looked very beautiful before.
-Now they took on a sort of haunting beauty.
-There weren’t many signs of life- but I could hear music very faintly coming from somewhere up the hill and, not far away, I could see a telephone line threading its way through the trees.
+The pine forests had looked beautiful before.
+Now they were beginning to look a little eerie.
+There weren’t many signs of life but I could faintly hear music coming from somewhere up the hill and, not far away, I could see a telephone line threading its way through the trees.

 I decided to make for the closest telephone poll which was on a ridge about 20 meters away.
 My new-found urgency made the whole exercise seem painfully slow.
 To stop sinking I’d pack snow down with my hands and then carefully shuffle forward on my knees.
 I half climbed and half crawled up the slope and hauled myself out of the snow using the step-irons on the pole.
 The metal seemed to suck the remaining heat right out of my hands.
 From halfway up the pole I still couldn’t see any lights or roads but there was a cleared area about the size of a tennis court about a hundred meters away.
 I eased myself back into the snow and began wading towards the clearing.
 I had no watch but, by the time I reached the clearing, it definitely felt late in the evening.
 Sweat had begun freezing down my back and the snowfall had increased perceptibly.
 The clearing had been carved out by a bulldozer- forming a neat wall about two and half meters high on all sides.
 I lowered myself down and kicked steps into the ice for footholds so I wouldn’t fall backwards onto the bitumen and crush my camera.